simonlotzkar/1800_20233_17/README.md

 ## 8. TODO List
 Features and tasks needed to be done (in order of priority):
 * Cosmetics
-    * Upvote/Downvote Icons
-    * Working/Broken Icon implementation
-    * Rework costmetic display on profile page to be compact, icons only (grey out locked / unselected), and with popups for details
-    * Alerts and confirms custom designs
-    * Make restaurant cards horizontal cards and display in vertical lists
-	* Compact restaurant and update cards =>
-        * remove updateID,
-        * replace status with icon and colours,
-        * replace vote btns and score with single line: downvote icon-score-upvote icon
-        * modify last updated string to be more compact:
-            * minutes => min
-            * hours => hr
-            * remove "ago"
 * Data entry
     * Implement achievement unlock conditions:
         * changeUp              =not_started